genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/02_state-machines/01_define.md

 You can click to view the [whole file for this example state machine](/creating-applications/defining-your-application/business-logic/state-machines/examples/) and see how each of the events is handled.

+You can also see a state machine being created in practice in our [tutorial](/tutorials/building-an-application/add-state-machine/).